Ibrahim Diarra

 Ibrahim Diarra (25 May 1983 – 18 December 2019) was a French rugby union footballer.
 He played as a flanker for Castres.

 Diarra was born in Paris.
 He made his international debut for France in their fourth match of the 2008 Six Nations Championship against Italy on 9 March 2008.
 This was his only cap.

 On 18 December 2019, Diarra died due to a cardiac event at the age of 36.

+His half-brother Mohamadou played internationally for Senegal.